 From attempting to terminate DACA to installing fees for asylum, the border wall is not the only barrier the Trump administration has placed between immigrants and the opportunities in the United States.
 Ultimately, one of the most significant elements influencing immigration policy in the coming years will be the result of the 2020 Presidential Election.

 With an ever-increasing number of obstacles between you and your immigration goals, you will need the support of a seasoned and specialized law firm.
 At Guerra Sáenz, PL, our lead attorney is a Board Certified Specialist in Immigration & Nationality Law by the Florida Board of Legal Specialization and Education.
 We have helped more than 1,000 immigrants, and we look forward to taking on your case next.
-Call (888) 936-3228 today to request your initial consultation.
+Call (888) 936-3228 today to request your initial consultation with an immigration lawyer in Coral Springs.